 The pre-approval process should be completed prior to home finding.
-Please note, many lenders issue preapproval letters without actually verifying your income and asset information.
-SIRVA Mortgage can also issue an unverified preapproval letter.
-It is important to understand, however, that a verified preapproval letter will not only offer you the assurances that your documentation is sufficient for approval, but it also presents a better negotiating tool when making an offer on a home.
+It is important to understand that a verified preapproval letter will not only offer you the assurances that your documentation is sufficient for approval, but it also presents a better negotiating tool when making an offer on a home.

 - Allow you enough time to arrive in the U.S.